shawnkang00/Number-Baseball/Project Codes/README.md

-# This folder has all the makefiles and source files (codes) for the project
+# This folder contains all the makefiles and source files (codes) for the project